datanav/docs/hub/documentation/service-configuration/systems/configuration-systems-rest.rst

    * - ``next_page_link``
      - String
-     - The property supports the ``Jinja`` template (https://palletsprojects.com/p/jinja/) syntax with several named parameters values available to the template: ``body``, ``url``, ``requests_params``, ``properties``, ``since`` (only for :ref:`REST sources <rest_source>`) and ``headers``.
+     - The property supports the ``Jinja`` template (https://palletsprojects.com/p/jinja/) syntax with several named variables values available to the template: ``body``, ``url``, ``requests_params``, ``properties``, ``since`` (only for :ref:`REST sources <rest_source>`) and ``headers``.
 Additionally, ``previous_body`` and ``previous_headers`` is available for all page requests except the first.
 Tip: use Jinja's